Zubric-codit-pod-nikom-ngor/SBC-package/README.md

 ```

 getting the data from blockchain is done by using ```sbc_package.BlockChain().chain.fetch_current()```, ```.fetch_version()``` or ```.fetch_period()```.
 Also you can add blocks by using ```sbc_package.BlockChain().chain.add_block()```

+Warning!
+Do NOT try to interfere with module files or your blockchain data will probably never work because of encryption of core file, i repeat DO NOT change core files